 Universal plugs adapter.
 Make sure you have a proper plug adapter so you charge your electronics such as mobile phone, tablet, laptop, camera, etc.

 Comfortable shoes.
 Either if you are staying in the city or hiking in the jungle, we definitely recommend some very comfortable shoes, be it runners, Birkenstock or whatever is your favorite style.
 Streets in India are not really great and also in some parts of Delhi, there is no sidewalk.
-Plus, the traffic is really mental and you definitely want some comfortable shoes.
+Plus, the traffic is mental and you definitely want to wear some comfortable shoes.

 Light Sleeping Bag.
 You are traveling to India on a shoestring and you want to save whenever you can, so you pick hostels or cheap hotels.
 All understandable, but when it’s too cheap it can also lack on some basic hygienic standards, and when it comes to hotel rooms you need to pay attention to beds, bed sheets, and bed bugs.
 That’s why, if you are traveling on a budget, you might consider carrying a light sleeping bag with you to replace any bed that you deem not clean enough.